 If you're going to store in a space that rodents can get in, Install an air box washing cover and silencer plug.
 Leave a note taped to the handlebars so you remember to remove both before starting in the spring.

 There are different methods of winterizing fuel systems, but these are the methods we prefer, having had good luck using them over the years.
-If your bike has a steel fuel tank, it’s very important to fill it to the brim with fresh fuel.
+If your bike has a steel fuel tank, it’s very important to fill it to the brim with fresh fuel (non ethanol if possible).
 Filling the tank completely will stop it from rusting, which is a major issue in some areas.
 Plastic fuel tanks are more forgiving, but keeping it full will minimize the formation of condensation.

 Fuel stability is another concern, as most fuels begin to breakdown after about 60 days.
 We prefer to fill the tank with race fuel.
 In contrast to pump fuels, race fuels can be left for longer periods of time and will not turn to varnish.
 The alternative is a product called Sta-Bil.
 Many people use this product with good results and it is a safe bet when race fuel isn’t available.
 Once the fuel has been stabilized, start the motorcycle and let the fuel circulate throughout the entire system.
 Another option is to completely drain the fuel tank and carburetor.
 This can be done with EFI as well, but how-to is beyond the scope of this article.

 Regardless of the battery type, it's a good idea to pull the battery and store it in a climate controlled space such as a dry basement or closet.
-Be sure to clean the battery terminals of any corrosion before storing and place tape over the terminals to avoid accidental shorting.
+Be sure to clean the battery terminals of any corrosion as well as the battery case before storing.
+Place tape over the terminals to avoid accidental shorting.

 Engine & Cooling System